mateuszarchicinski/Restful-API--NodeJS-ExpressJS/README.md

 # Restful API - NodeJS & ExpressJS

 > Project Restful API is built on the <a href="https://nodejs.org/en/" target="_blank" rel="help">NodeJS</a> platform.
-The main module which providing communication http and supporting middlewares is <a href="https://expressjs.com/" target="_blank" rel="help">ExpressJS</a>.
+The main module which providing communication HTTP and supporting middlewares is <a href="https://expressjs.com/" target="_blank" rel="help">ExpressJS</a>.

 API in currently available configuration has:
-- settings file project.config.js which allows to define supported languages in routing and location of directory containing static files,
+- settings file project.config.js which allows defining supported languages in routing and location of directory containing static files,
 - data file project.data.json,
 - defined host and port (http://localhost:4000),
 - enabled all Cross-Origin Resource Sharing (CORS) requests via <a href="https://github.com/expressjs/cors#cors" target="_blank" rel="help">cors</a> middleware,